Lucy Forbes

 Biography

-Featuring an all-female chorus and classical paintings of distressed women, the film cleverly ties contemporary issues to historical context and builds on Libresse’s legacy of impactful short films, earning numerous awards at the British Arrows, D&AD, AICP, and CICLOPE.
-Additional notable commercial work includes Forbes’s “Sweet Suspicion” for Waitrose, a cinematic holiday whodunnit starring an all-star cast led by Succession’s Matthew Macfadyen and featuring some of prestige TV’s finest – Fleabag’s Sian Clifford, Afterlife’s Joe Wilkinson, Sex Education’s Rakhee Thakrar, and Slow Horses’s Dustin Demri-Burns.
-Both films earned spots in Campaign’s Top 10 Ads of the Year and secured Lucy the title of Director of the Year.
-Cementing her reputation as a standout talent, Lucy also earned the coveted Frank Budgen Director of the Year award at The British Arrows.
+Her “Never Just a Period” spot for Libresse highlights this singular approach, blending empathy and sharp humour to tackle the confusion and stigma surrounding feminine health.
+Featuring an all-female chorus and classical paintings of distressed women, the film cleverly ties contemporary issues to historical context, extending Libresse’s legacy of impactful short films and sweeping the international awards circuit with top honours at the British Arrows, D&AD, AICP and CICLOPE.
+Other notable commercial work includes “Sweet Suspicion” for Waitrose, a cinematic holiday whodunnit with an all-star cast led by Succession’s Matthew Macfadyen and featuring some of prestige TV’s finest, including Fleabag’s Sian Clifford, Afterlife’s Joe Wilkinson, Sex Education’s Rakhee Thakrar and Slow Horses’s Dustin Demri-Burns.
+Both films earned spots in Campaign’s Top 10 Ads of the Year and secured Forbes the title of Director of the Year.
+She also received the Frank Budgen Director of the Year award at the British Arrows, cementing her reputation as a standout talent.